KevinGimbel/kevin.gimbel.dev/src/_section/cloud-computing.md

   - VPC and subnet management
 ---

-I've worked with _Amazon Web Services_ intensively between 2018 and 2021 and was a AWS Certified Developer from May 2019 to May 2022.
+I've worked with _Amazon Web Services_ since 2018.

 Between **2018 and 2021** I was involved in planning and provisioning infrastructure for a microservice-based product called Konekti while working for Synoa GmbH.
 During this time I gained extensive knowledge of: